0LNetworkCommunity/libra-legacy-v6/ol/documentation/create_accounts/create_account_on_chain.md

 # if you don't have a mnemonic
 onboard keygen

+#if you ALREADY have a mnemonic buy you need to discover your Auth Key.
+Find out with:
+onboard keygen -w
+>enter the mnemonic

 # send your `auth key` to Bob so he can complete tx

 ```